Department of Chemistry

 14 February 2014: The group welcomes new post-doctoral scholar Dr. Jonathan Barnes!

-6 February 2014: Jeremiah receives Air Force Young Investigator Research Program (YIP) Grant to work on the synthesis and self-assembly of branched bottlebrush copolymers.
+6 February 2014: The groups receives an Air Force Young Investigator Research Program (YIP) Grant to work on the synthesis and self-assembly of branched bottlebrush copolymers.
 Thank you AFOSR!

 6 January 2014: The group welcomes visiting student Johanna Ertl!